simsam8/idd-solafune/report/report.md

 ## How do we interpret our results?

 SegFormer (full) showed solid and consistent performance, particularly on the plantation and mining classes.
 While it didn't outperform DeepLabV3+, it remained competitive and stable across all classes.
 Its weaker results on logging and grassland_shrubland mirror trends seen in other models, likely due to the subtle patterns in those categories.
+UNet and DeepLabV3+ served as reliable baselines, ViT proved the strongest pure‐transformer segmenter.
+TransUNet, despite its huge capacity struggled on raw outputs but recovered much of its performance after minimum‐area filtering.
+Finally, our ensemble variants combined these strengths to deliver the highest overall F1.

 ## Did we achieve our objectives?